StockiesLad/Abstractium/README.md

 The **Minecraft Abstraction** puts all this together to provide an inbuilt abstraction layer for other mods to use.
 Please keep in mind that this is far from finished.
 There is a bare minimum to get my mods ported to it but that's about it.
-If you feel like contributing, just keep in mind that I'll only accept abstractions that world for all inbuilt versions this api supports.
+If you feel like contributing, just keep in mind that I'll only accept abstractions that work for all inbuilt versions this api supports.

 # How do I use this?
 Well if you do want to use my inbuilt minecraft abstraction, it's actually really easy!
 Just add my mod